jlmelville/snedata/README.md

-Additionally, if you have the [RnavGraphImageData](https://cran.r-project.org/web/packages/RnavGraphImageData/index.html) package installed, there are also functions to convert the Olivetti and Frey faces datasets into a row-based dataframe and functions to visualize them.
+Additionally, if you have the [RnavGraphImageData](https://cran.r-project.org/web/packages/RnavGraphImageData/index.html) package installed, there are also functions to convert the Olivetti and Frey faces datasets into a row-based data frame and functions to visualize them.

 ### Installing:
 ```R